 Another important local wind is jugo, the south wind that sometimes reaches stormy force, causing damage to homes and trees.

 Throughout the history, Pljesivica was a natural defense against the assaults of numerous invaders due to its height and steep slopes, and this was particularly evident during the invasion and the absorption of the Balkan Peninsula by the Ottoman Turks.

 During 18th and 19th century, an important border area was established in then municipality district Zavalje under Austro- Hungarian Empire, with a trade and customs zone at the Rastel Complex.

-Among other things, Raštel was a veterinary-sanitary control station and the medical control headquarters for people and goods between the two empires: Austro-Hungarian and the Ottoman Empire!
+Rastel was a veterinary-sanitary control station and the medical control headquarters for people and goods between the two empires!

 The border area on the plateau above Bihac, was a place of intense trading.
-Everything that was bought or sold at Raštel went through custom and supervision control of the disinfectant supervisor, for example in a time of great infestation all purchased cattle had to spend several days under the veterinary supervision at the Rastel.
+Everything that was bought or sold at Rastel went through custom and supervision control of the disinfectant supervisor, for example in a time of great infestation all purchased cattle had to spend several days under the veterinary supervision at the Rastel.

 The founder and the first trustee was Mr. Stjepan Ritz, landed gentleman and a postman from Zavalje.
 Ritz owned postal carriages that were operating on the route between Split and Vienna (via Kordunska cesta and Una-Korana plateau).
 Today, this section of the road is part of our main recreational trail.

 We believe that you share our feelings that this magnificent mountain deserves proper attention!